Local Entropy Theory of a Random Dynamical System: Introduction

 The paper consists of three parts and is organized as follows.

-The first part gives some preliminaries, on infinite countable discrete amenable groups following \cite{OW, WZ, We}, on general measurable dynamical systems, and on continuous bundle random dynamical systems of an infinite countable discrete amenable group action extending the case for $\Z$ \cite{K1, KL1, Liu}.
-In addition to recalling known results, this part contains new results: convergence results for infinite countable discrete amenable groups (Proposition \ref{1102111944} and Proposition \ref{p1006172118}, extending results from \cite{MO}), where the difference from the special case of $\Z$ is seen in Example \ref{1104071212}; the relative Pinsker formula for a measurable dynamical system of an infinite countable discrete amenable group action (Theorem \ref{1007031233} and Remark \ref{1007-21545}), discussed in \cite{GTW} in the case where the state space is a Lebesgue space; further understanding the (local) entropy theory of general measurable dynamical systems (Theorem \ref{1006301434} and Question \ref{1102041455}).
+The first part gives some preliminaries: on infinite countable discrete amenable groups following \cite{MO, OW, WZ, We}, on general measurable dynamical systems of amenable group actions, and on continuous bundle random dynamical systems of an amenable group action extending the case of $\Z$ by \cite{Bog1, K1, KL1, Liu}.
+In addition to recalling known results, this part contains some new results: firstly, a convergence result (Proposition \ref{p1006172118}) for infinite countable discrete amenable groups extending \cite[Theorem 5.9]{We} (the difference between Moulin Ollagnier's Proposition \ref{1102111944} and our Proposition \ref{p1006172118} is seen in Example \ref{1104071212}); secondly, a relative Pinsker formula for a measurable dynamical system with an amenable group action (discussed in \cite{GTW} in the case where the state space is a Lebesgue space), see Theorem \ref{1007031233} and Remark \ref{1007-21545}; thirdly, an improved understanding of the local entropy theory of measurable dynamical systems, see Theorem \ref{1006301434} and Question \ref{1102041455}.

 In the second part we present and prove our main results.
-More precisely, given a continuous bundle random dynamical system of an infinite countable discrete amenable group action and a monotone sub-additive invariant family of random ``continuous" functions, in \S \ref{fourth} following the ideas of \cite{HYi, R, Z-DCDS} we introduce the local fiber topological pressure for a finite measurable cover, and discuss its basic properties; in \S \ref{factor good} we introduce the concept of factor excellent and good covers, which are necessary assumptions underlying our main result, Theorem \ref{1007141414}.
-We show in Theorem \ref{1007212202} and Theorem \ref{cover} that many interesting covers are included in this special class of finite measurable covers.
-In \S \ref{variational principle concerning pressure}, we state Theorem \ref{1007141414} and give some remarks and direct applications, obtaining as corollaries, the main results in \cite{Bog1, K1, Liu, ZC}.
-In \S \ref{seventh} we present the details of the proof of Theorem \ref{1007141414} following the ideas from \cite{HYZ1, HYZ, Mis, Z-DCDS} and in \S \ref{assumption} we discuss other assumptions appearing in Theorem \ref{1007141414}.
+More precisely, in \S \ref{fourth}, we take a continuous bundle random dynamical system of an infinite countable discrete amenable group action and a monotone sub-additive invariant family of random continuous functions, and follow the ideas of \cite{CFH, HYi, R, Z-DCDS} to introduce and discuss the local fiber topological pressure for a finite random open cover.
+Then in \S \ref{factor good} we introduce and discuss the concept of \emph{factor excellent} and \emph{good} covers, which assumptions are needed for our main result, Theorem \ref{1007141414}.
+We show in Theorem \ref{1007212202} and Theorem \ref{cover} that many interesting finite random open covers are factor good.
+In \S \ref{variational principle concerning pressure} we state Theorem \ref{1007141414}, and give some comments and direct applications.Then, in \S \ref{seventh} we present the proof of Theorem \ref{1007141414} following the ideas of \cite{HYZ1, HYZ, Mis, Z-Thesis, Z-DCDS}.